-- 1. In a large skillet, heat 1 tablespoon of the butter and the olive oil over medium-low heat.
-When the butter has melted and begins to sizzle, add the onions and garlic and cook, stirring, for about 8 minutes, or until the onions are soft.
+- In a large skillet over medium-low heat, warm 1 tablespoon of the butter and the oil.
+When the butter has melted and begins to sizzle, add the onions and garlic and cook, stirring, until the onions are softened, about 8 minutes.

-- 2. Season with half the thyme and some salt and pepper.
-Add the celery and half of the basil and half of the parsley and cook for 5 minutes, stirring frequently, or until the celery is just beginning to soften.
+- Season with half the thyme and some salt and pepper.
+Add the celery and half of the basil and half of the parsley and cook, stirring frequently, until the celery is just beginning to soften, about 5 minutes.
 The celery should still have somewhat of a crunch.

 - Meanwhile, place the bread in a large bowl and mix in the remaining thyme, basil, and parsley.
 Pour the celery mixture from the skillet on the bread and gently toss to combine.

 - Place the skillet back over low heat, add the milk and the remaining tablespoon butter, and simmer for 2 to 4 minutes, using a spatula to scrape up any bits and pieces clinging to the bottom of the skillet.

 - Pour the hot milk mixture over the bread and toss.
 The stuffing should seem somewhat moist.
 Season with salt and pepper to taste.

 - If you prefer to stuff your turkey, cram the stuffing into the cavity and roast the stuffed hen according to your recipe, ensuring that you check the internal temperature of the stuffing for doneness by inserting a probe thermometer into the center of the stuffing.
 If possible, baste the stuffing with some of the turkey juices from the bottom of the turkey pan to keep the stuffing moist.
 If you prefer to not stuff your turkey, pile the stuffing in a lightly buttered baking dish or casserole dish and bake it at 350°F (175°C) for 15 to 20 minutes, or until hot throughout.